gnosisguild/zodiac/CONTRIBUTING.md

 ### Pull Requests

-PRs to our libraries are always welcome and can be a quick way to get your fix or improvement slated for the next release.
+PRs are always welcome and can be a quick way to get your fix or improvement slated for the next release.
 In general, PRs should:

 - Only fix/add the functionality in question **OR** address wide-spread whitespace/style issues, not both.
 - Add unit or integration tests for fixed or changed functionality (if a test suite already exists).